Particular/docs.particular.net/tutorials/monitoring/demo/index.md

 ## Prerequisites

-In order to run the downloaded sample you will need the following prerequistites.
+In order to run the downloaded sample you will need the following prerequisites.

-- Windows (version?): the Particular Service Platform requires the Windows operating system
+- Windows 8 or higher: the Particular Service Platform requires the Windows operating system
-- Powershell (version?)
+- Powershell 2.0 or higher
-- SQL Server (version?)
+- SQL Server 2012 or newer, any edition including LocalDB
   - You may provide your own instance of SQL Server or the download package includes an installer for SQL Server LocalDB
-- .NET 4.6.1 (check version)
+- .NET Framework 4.6.1 (check version)

 ## Running the sample